Overview: Clinical Psychology PhD and PsyD Programs

 Students can customize a curriculum to match their own interests and career goals by selecting specialized series of courses, research and field placements.
 Curricula are continually updated.

-Students in both clinical doctoral programs acquire mastery of knowledge-, research- and practice-based competencies in seven areas:
+Students in both Doctorate in Clinical Psychology programs acquire mastery of knowledge-, research- and practice-based competencies in seven areas:

 - multimodal intervention